Barcs: History

 In the winter of 1848 Josip Jelačić Ban of Croatia attacked Barcs.
 A troop of border guards started to shoot the settlement with cannons.
 One of the cannon balls still can be seen on the wall of the Roman Catholic church.
 The Croats occupied the village.
 But after some months they had to retreat.

 According to the 1849 census Barcs had 1,594 residents of which 300 Hungarians, 787 Germans and 487 Slavic-speaking people.
 There were 1,452 Roman Catholics, 113 Protestants, 7 Orthodox and 2 Jews.
 Four years later in 1953 there were 1,438 residents of which 254 were Hungarians, 725 Germans, 429 Croats, 15 Jews and 14 Romani.

 There was a great conflagration in 1857.
 The oldest building of Barcs is the salt and tobacco warehouse which was built in Classicist style, today it is a protected dwelling house.
 It was used for storing wares from ships which transported them on the River Drava.
 During the second half of the 20th century Barcs started to develop intensively its industry until the Treaty of Trianon.
 After the First World War agriculture related production facilities like leather and flax fabrics, slaughterhouses, milk and cheese factories as well as distilleries were built.
 Its electric system was also built up at that time.
 Drávapálfalva merged into Barcs in 1928.

 In 1910 it had 6,415 residents of which 4,529 were Hungarians, 1,477 Germans and 238 Croats.
 According to their religious affiliation there were 5,314 Roman Catholics, 289 Calvinists and 659 Jews.

 In 1918 it came under Serbian occupation and the newly formed State of Slovenes, Croats and Serbs claimed the territory despite the fact that it was adjudicated to Hungary in the Treaty of Trianon.
 For some months it became part of the Serbian-Hungarian Baranya-Baja Republic.

 During the Soviet occupation the structure of the industry transformed.
 The construction material production, mill industry, wood processing and the chemical industry got stronger and became the leading sectors in the economy of Barcs.
 It got town rights in 1979 when Drávaszentes and Somogytarnóca merged.

-On October 27, 1991 in the night a Yugoslavian aircraft flew over the territory of Hungary and threw warheads at the edge of the town.
-Luckily, there were no personal injuries.
-Just some houses damaged seriously.
+On the evening of October 27, 1991 a Yugoslavian aircraft flew over the territory of Hungary and dropped two cluster bombs at the edge of the town.
+Luckily, there were no casualties.
+Some houses were seriously damaged.